No Banner to display

 ACTIVITIES open to Paramus residents only.
 Registration required unless otherwise noted.

-FILM SCREENING June 10 at 1 p.m.
-The film will be “Cloud Atlas.”
+THE KOOTZ BAND oldies rock concert on Dec.
+1 at 2 p.m.
 Free and open to the public with first come seating.

 Main Library at 116 E. Century Rd.
 Monday – Thursday, 9:30 a.m. – 9 p.m. – Friday and Saturday, 9:30 a.m. – 5 p.m. and Sunday 1 – 5 p.m.
 The Reid Branch at 239 W. Midland Ave.
 Monday – 1 – 9 p.m.
 Tuesday – Friday, 10 a.m. – 6 p.m.
 Call 201-599-1300 or visit paramuslibrary.org.